yahya09206/twitter_mock/README.md

-# Ruby on Rails Tutorial: sample twitter application

-This is the sample application for the [*Ruby on Rails Tutorial*]
+Sample mock twitter application made with ruby on rails.